Days & Hours of Operation

 Ride the Balboa Peninsula Trolley

 The Balboa Peninsula Trolley is a new, free service for community members and visitors.
 The trolley is intended to move people around the Peninsula without having to pay for parking or worry about finding a place to park.
 The trolley service begins on Saturday, June 17 and will continue each Saturday and Sunday through September 3, 2017.
-The trolley will also be running on the Fourth of July holiday.
-The hours of operation are from 7:30 a.m. to 9:30 p.m.
+The trolley will also run and have extended hours on the Fourth of July holiday.
+The hours of operation on July 4, 2017 are from 7:30 a.m. to 11 p.m.